munificent/journal/asset/post/2025-05-26-access-control-syntax.md

 If you're ever defined a preprocessor macro that inserts code in a class and had to be careful *where* in the class you called the macro, you've run into this.

-Access control sections mean that you can't look at a single declaration and now what its access is.
+Access control sections mean that you can't look at a single declaration and know what its access is.
 You have to know what section contains the declaration.

 There's also the funny historical thing where members in struct default to public and members in classes default to private.
 C++ is *weird*.
 Like a house